 By the way, if you’re not a reader—or if you spend a lot of time in the car, all but one of these titles is also available in an audio format.
-The come in print, Kindle and audio versions.
+If you prefer listening to reading, you can learn that way too.
+They come in print, Kindle and audio versions.
 I admit to preferring print versions because I like to underline, highlight and make notes as I read.

 While a few of these books are geared toward entrepreneurs, they are all valuable to anyone looking to up their game in the business world.
 I’d love to hear your thoughts on this year’s “Books You Need to Read” list.
 Have you already read any?
 What else would you recommend?

-To learn more about any of these books you need to read this year or to purchase them, click on their titles to go to Amazon.
+To learn more about any of these books you need to read for success next year, or to purchase them, click on their titles to find them on Amazon.

-When I started my first business back in the dark ages, one of the first Things I was told was that I should not expect to make a profit for the first three years—and I would need to reinvest 100% of my profits to grow my business.
+When I started my first business back in the dark ages, one of the first things I was told was that I should not expect to make a profit for the first three years.
+And I must reinvest 100% of my profits to grow my business.
 Like most newbie entrepreneurs (and I was VERY young), I took that to mean I was also not going to be able to draw a salary.
 Looking back now, that sounds insane.
 According to Mike Michalowicz, it is.
 He’s right.

 No matter what stage of business you’re at, read Profit First and get your business finances headed in the right direction.
-And by the way, his principles simplify accounting (it doesn’t have to be as hard as they make it look) and make it much easier to manage your business profitably.
+And by the way, his principles simplify accounting. (it doesn’t have to be as hard as they make it look.)
+And he makes it easier to manage your business profitably.